Mask of Agamemnon: Discovery

 The Mask of Agamemnon was created from a single thick gold sheet, heated and hammered against a wooden background with the details chased on later with a sharp tool.
-Following his discoveries at the site, Schliemann notified King George of Greece.
-He is supposed to have told the king in a telegraph, "I have gazed upon the face of Agamemnon".
+Following his discoveries at the site, Schliemann notified King George I. He is supposed to have told the king in a telegraph, "I have gazed upon the face of Agamemnon".
 Schliemann later named his son after the legendary king.
 Close to the end of his life, the archaeologist accepted doubts as to the mask's true owner and is quoted as saying, "So this is not Agamemnon ... these are not his ornaments?
 All right, let's call him Schulze."